pharaox/carnalitas_x/README.md

 A comprehensive rework of the Carnalitas slavery system aiming at improved balance and better integration with other aspects of the game.

-The latest version is compatible with CK3 1.18.x and Carnalitas 2.12.
-If you are still on CK3 1.17.x, use [version 0.27.0](https://github.com/pharaox/carnalitas_x/releases/download/0.27.0/carnalitas_slavery_reimagined-0.27.0.zip) instead with Carnalitas 2.11.
+The latest version is compatible with CK3 1.19.x and Carnalitas 2.16.
+If you are still on CK3 1.18.x, use [version 0.29.3](https://github.com/pharaox/carnalitas_x/releases/download/0.29.3/carnalitas_slavery_reimagined-0.29.3.zip) instead with Carnalitas 2.15.

-The latest version of the CSR AGOT compatibility mod is compatible with CK3 1.15.x, Carnalitas 2.9, CSR 0.24.x, AGOT 0.3.12+, and LoV 1.02+..
+The latest version of the CSR AGOT compatibility mod is compatible with CK3 1.18.x, Carnalitas 2.15, CSR 0.29.x, and AGOT 0.4.19+.
 Use it with [Carnalitas AGOT Compatibility](https://www.loverslab.com/files/file/32307-carnalitas-agot-compatibility/).

 ## Overview